top of page

 Wash With Soap

 SOAP is what we need to clean our bodies each day, and wash away dirt, sweat and grease that sticks to us.
-In the same way, the Word of God washes us as we reflect on the Person we’re reading about.

 S.O.A.P.

-Scriptures – as you read the passage, what stands out to you?
+As you read the passage, what stands out to you?

 Isaiah 30:21 (NIV)